Unleash your inner daredevil with these extreme adventures in Oklahoma.

 Oklahoma’s diverse terrain promises all kinds of extreme adventure from rock climbing and scuba diving to spelunking and sky diving.
 Whether you choose to get your adrenaline fix in the air, on land or in the water, you’re sure to find boundary-pushing fun in every corner of the state.
 Gather up your courage and step up to the challenge of Oklahoma’s extreme adventures.

 Wide open skies invite you to explore all there is to do above the clouds.
-Take a peaceful ride through the sky with Skyway Balloons in Collinsville or Free Spirit Balloons in Piedmont.
+Take a peaceful ride through the sky with Skyway Balloons in Collinsville.
 The initial liftoff will get your heart pounding, but the euphoric feeling once you’re in the air is well worth it.

 If you’re feeling a bit more adventurous, look no further than Sail Grand Waterfront.
 Starting out on the back of a boat, you’ll be propelled 500 feet into the air to enjoy a spectacular view, and maybe even a dip in the water.